(This article was written during the presidential campaign of 2012)

 The election will soon be upon us, and the gods of statistics have declared that a once-in-a-blue-moon event is about to happen: my vote will actually matter!
-Having spent my entire life living in states where presidential elections were decided before they began, I have grown accustomed to performing my pilgrimage to the presidential polls as a civic duty, a metaphorical declaration of my belief in freedom, justice, and the American way…but not an action that would actually help decide who led the country.
+Having spent my entire life living in states where presidential elections were decided before they began, I have grown accustomed to performing my pilgrimage to the presidential polls as a civic duty, a metaphorical declaration of my belief in freedom, justice, and the American way…but not as an action that would actually help decide who led the country.

 But hey, I live in Virginia now, and the pundits have declared God’s truth from every mountaintop: My vote matters!
 Read more

 People often ask me what writing professionally is like…or how to go about writing a publishable book…or some other question that involves the writing process.
 Well, here’s the answer:

 This morning I’m working on a chapter in my book where my characters are finally getting a few important things explained to them.
 Yes, the dreaded “E” word.
 An author usually avoids explanations like the plague, and writing one from the author’s POV is on the top ten list of unforgivable sins in fiction.
 But sometimes you get to a place in your story when one character needs to explain something to another, and then you have to figure out how to make that happen without slowing down the story… or making it seem like you’re trying to sneak in the author-POV thing.
 Read more

 All right, I never thought of them as “beta readers.”
 The first ones were just “friends who believe in me and keep me going.”
 Back when I was working on my first novel, 700+ pages with no guarantee of publication, that was what I needed most.